micronet-challenge/micronet-challenge.github.io/index.md

+# Announcements
+We have Google Cloud TPU credits available for the first 25 participants that submit a proposal!
+1-page limit.
+Describe what you’d like to do for your entry, and email your proposals to <micronet.challenge@gmail.com>.

 # Overview
 Contestants will compete to build the most efficient model that solves the target task to the specified quality level.
 The competition is focused on efficient inference, and uses a theoretical metric rather than measured inference speed to score entries.
 We hope that this encourages a mix of submissions that are useful on today’s hardware and that will also guide the direction of new hardware development.